 Now if we add another series resistor circuit using the same resistor values in parallel with the first (Voltage in the parallel branch is same), we have the resultant circuit like this

 As the second series circuit has the same resistance values of the first, the voltage at point D, which is also the voltage drop across the resistor, R4 will be the same 8 volts, with respect to ground (battery negative), as the voltage is common and the two resistive networks are the same.

 But something is also important, that the voltage (potential difference) between point C and point D will be zero volts as both points are at the same value of 8 volts as: C = D = 8 volts, then the voltage (potential difference) is: 0 volts

-When the voltage at point C is the same value as the voltage at point D or their potential difference is zero then bridge network are said to be balanced.
+When the voltage at point C is the same value as the voltage at point D or their potential difference is zero then the bridge network is said to be balanced.

-Now let’s consider what happen if we invert the position of resistors R3 and R4 in the second parallel branch with respect to R1 and R2.
+Now let’s consider what happens if we invert the position of resistors R3 and R4 in the second parallel branch with respect to R1 and R2.

 VR4 = 0.4A × 10Ω = 4 volts

 Now with VR4 having 4 volts dropped across it, the voltage (potential difference) between points C and D is 4 volts as: C = 8 volts and D = 4 volts.
 Now the potential difference this time is: 8 – 4 = 4 volts

 The result of changing resistance in any parallel branch gives us the positive or negative potential difference between points C and D which is said to be an unbalanced network.

 The resistance ratio of these two parallel arms, ACB and ADB, results in a potential difference, lies between 0 volts (balanced) and the maximum supply voltage (unbalanced), and this is the basic principle of a bridge circuit.